-Let's see.
-We are going to talk about how to bid on those projects and how to get that gig work.
-We're also going to talk about some job boards and stuff, and we're just going to kind of go from there.
-Those of you who don't know who I am, my name is Jason Drohn, creativedoneforyou.com, and we specialize in helping people create offers, build sales funnels, and automate their marketing and their traffic; automate their sales.
+We are going to talk about how to bid on those projects and how to get that gig to work.
+We’re also going to talk about some job boards and stuff, and we’re just going to kind of go from there.
+For those of you who don’t know who I am, my name is Jason Drohn, doneforyou.com, and we specialize in helping people create offers, build sales funnels, and automate their marketing and their traffic; automate their sales.

-And this week we have been discussing writing.
-How to make money writing.
-And that was all kind of prompted by a visit to Barnes and Noble and seeing that every dummy's guide in everything that was how to make money doing X was sold out.
-And I was like, well, we might as well do a couple of weeks of how to make money writing.
+This week we have been discussing writing – how to make money writing.
+That was all kind of prompted by a visit to Barnes and Noble and seeing that every dummy’s guide in everything that was how to make money doing X was sold out.
+I was like, well, we might as well do a couple of weeks of how to make money writing.
 How to make money podcasting.
 How to make money doing this kind of fundamental things that I have been doing forever.
-Other people have been doing them forever, but they're all fundamental in the terms of digital marketing.
-They're all fundamental in terms of ways to generate revenue.
-So that's what I've been talking about.
+Other people have been doing them forever, but they’re all fundamental in the terms of digital marketing.
+They’re all fundamental in terms of ways to generate revenue.
+So that’s what I’ve been talking about.

 Now, freelancing, make money as a freelance writer.
-So several disciplines work well as a freelancer make money as a freelance writer.
-So some of those disciplines, design, anything that's remote in nature, graphic design, programming, writing, accounting, bookkeeping, all of those like disciplines lend themselves to freelancing very well because you can work with several clients at the same time.
-Most of them, the client's work isn't considerable enough to work on any of them full-time.
-But if you have 3 or 4 or 5 or 10 or 20 clients, and you have a full roster, you can generate quite a bit of money that way.
-So that's one of the advantages.
+Several disciplines work well as a freelancer, make money as a freelance writer.
+Some of those disciplines, design, anything that’s remote in nature, graphic design, programming, writing, accounting, bookkeeping, all of those like disciplines lend themselves to freelancing very well because you can work with several clients at the same time.

 The disadvantage of freelancing is it’s entirely gig work.
 If you five clients and they’re all paying relatively decent, you lose one, then you just cut your income by a fifth.
 So that’s the other side of freelancing.